 The Spiritual Care office is open Monday through Friday, 8 a.m. to 4:30 p.m., but chaplains are available 24 hours a day.

 To contact a chaplain, please ask a staff member to order a chaplain consult, or you can call the Spiritual Care department directly at (406) 752-1776 or by dialing 0 from within the hospital and asking for the chaplain to be paged.

-For more information about a faith group or a church in our area, please view the Logan Health Medical Center Area Faith Group and Provider List.
+For more information about a faith group or a church in our area, please call the Logan Health Medical Center chaplain’s office at (406) 752-1776 for an Area Faith Group and Provider List.

 These articles from the Association of Professional Chaplains discuss the positive impact that faith and spirituality has on medical and mental health: